Eaindra4253/social-media-fe/README.md

 ### Features

   - Display user profile (profile_picture_url, name, email, post count, likes, comments)
-  - Display user's posts with content, images/videos (not focus on play video in my repo)
+  - Display user's posts with content, images/videos (Video streaming is not supported, as handling video was not part of the requirements)
   - Likes and comments count displayed per post
   - Comments section show when clicking the comment icon and then click view Comments
   - Pagination for loading more posts